SWC-OSG-Workshop/2017-05-17-JLAB/novice/DHTC/04-HTCondor-Submitting.md

 You may sometimes see jobs in **H** state.
 These are _held_ jobs.
 Held jobs are stalled, usually for a specific reason, and won't progress until released.
-Until you gain savvy with diagnosing why a job is held and solving it on your own, you may contact the HCC support team for help with held jobs.
+Until you gain savvy with diagnosing why a job is held and solving it on your own, you may contact the OSG support team for help with held jobs.

 Let's wait for your job to finish – that is, for condor_q not to show